What is discernment counseling?

 Make sure that marriage counseling isn’t a waste of your time and money.
 But also make sure you aren't jumping the gun and getting an unnecessary divorce.

-It is actually designed for those who are actively doubtful that marital therapy will do any good.
+Discernment Counseling is designed for those who are actively doubtful that marital therapy will do any good.

 If you did counseling before, you may have “agreed” hardheartedly.
 Secretly, you were utterly convinced that “nothing would help.”
-Or maybe you went to someone you thought was an expert and it went horribly.
-Or you might have even brought up marriage counseling in the past and the idea was rejected.
+Or you went to someone you thought was an expert and it went horribly.
+Or you might have even mentioned marriage counseling in the past and the idea was rejected.

 You could be involved in an undisclosed, ongoing extra-marital affair that you aren't willing to reveal or to give up.